 - stalking, or

-A Judge Will Review the Petition without Hearing from the Other Side
+A Judge Will Review the Petition without Talking to the Other Side

 The petitioner will be warned that the time between the time that the injunction paperwork is served in the respondent and the time of the hearing is the most dangerous time for the petitioner and the petitioner's children.